MicrosoftDocs/architecture-center/docs/ai-ml/architecture/secure-compute-for-research-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

 The cost of DSVMs depends on the choice of the underlying VM series.
 Because the workload is temporary,  the consumption plan is recommended for the logic app resource.
 Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs based on estimated sizing of resources needed.
+Ensuring the environment was shut down when not in use was a key cost optimization and security consideration.

 ## Contributors